 How To Manage A Dental Emergency

-When faced with a dental emergency such as broken, cracked or knocked out tooth, do not panic.
+When faced with a dental emergency such as a broken, cracked, or knocked-out tooth, do not panic.
 Know that the sooner you act, the better for you as that will help curtail the damage and reduce further complications.

 Here are a few tips for managing a dental emergency.

-If you happen to knock out your adult tooth, put it in between your cheek and see your dentist immediately.
+If you knock out your adult tooth, put it between your cheek and see your dentist immediately.